BridgesUNCC/lm_as_code/README.md

 Basic info:

 To run with UV package manager:
-Need to have UV installed, https://docs.manim.community/en/stable/installation.html
+'-Need to have UV installed, https://docs.manim.community/en/stable/installation.html
-packages needed: see requirements.txt
+'-packages needed: see requirements.txt
-To run the project do: uv run manim Tests/InteractivityTest.py -p --renderer=opengl
+'-To run the project do: uv run manim Tests/InteractivityTest.py -p --renderer=opengl

 To run BFSAnim:
-cd .\Templates\
+'-cd .\Templates\
-manim -pqm GraphTemplate.py BFSAnim --renderer=opengl
+'-manim -pqm GraphTemplate.py BFSAnim --renderer=opengl

 BFSAnim Notes:
 Set input mode to 0 for keyboard input, 1 for mouse input.
 When running the program